jeaye/jeayeson/README.md

-JeayeSON
+JeayeSON - a very sane (header only) C++ JSON library
 ---

-JeayeSON is a A very sane (header only) C++ JSON library.
-It was designed out of frustration that there aren't many template-based approaches to handling JSON in C++.
+JeayeSON was designed out of frustration that there aren't many template-based approaches to handling JSON in modern C++.
 Given a very limited number of types (that JSON offers), functions can be written in a generic manner to provide the most consistent interface, no matter the type.
 JeayeSON is a non-validating JSON library;
 it expects valid JSON all of the time.